AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/danfoss-valve.md

 title = "Steering via Danfoss valve" linkTitle = "Danfoss valve" weight = 9
+description = "Information on using a Danfoss integrated autosteer valve for steering.
+Explains wiring, board requirements, jumper settings, and how to identify and connect Danfoss valves."
 +++

 The original Danfoss solution was a 3-wire installation.